andrwyoung/jonadrew-v4/_pages/about.md

 <br />

 To get updates you can sign up for my **Weekly Wednesday Newsletter**!
-The goal of this newsletter is mainly for you to just see how I am doing/growing.
-I'll be updating you on what I've done the past week, what I'm currently working on, and the goals that I have.
+The goal of this newsletter is people to see how I am doing/growing.
+I'll be giving updates on what I've done the past week, what I'm currently working on, and the goals that I have.

 {% include contact-form.html %}